Hadrien-lcrx/book_notes/math/basics_of_linear_algebra_for_machine_learning_jason_brownlee/learning_objectives.md

 - Be able to read, understand and reproduce  machine learning research papers

 ### Book listed learning objectives

-- What a matrix is and how to define one in Python with NumPy
+- What a matrix is and how to define one in Python with NumPy (C9)
-- How to perform element-wise operations such as addition, subtraction and the Hadamard product
+- How to perform element-wise operations such as addition, subtraction and the Hadamard product (C9)
-- How to multiply matrices together and the intuition behind the operation
+- How to multiply matrices together and the intuition behind the operation (C9)
+- Define a square matrix (C10)
+- Define a symmetric matrix (C10)
+- Define a triangular matrix (C10)
+- Define a diagonal matrix (C10)
+- Define an identity matrix (C10)
+- Define an orthogonal matrix (C10)
+- Explain the effects of the matrix transpose operation (C11)
+- Explain the effects of the matrix inverse operation (C11)
+- Explain the effects of the trace operation (C11)
+- Explain the effects of the determinant operation (C11)